Air Guard and Reserves aid Woodbine IGNITE

-WOODBINE, Iowa — It didn't take a lot to figure out how to get something really big done: Start with community loyalty and cooperation, spice that up with some money and let the the Air National Guard stir it, and, bingo — the IGNITE Pathway building is becoming a reality.
+It didn't take a lot to figure out how to get something really big done.
+Start with community loyalty and caooperation, spice that up with some money and let the Air National Guard stir it, and, bingo — the IGNITE Pathways Regional Center is becoming a reality.

 And speaking of a first-of-its-kind, McMahon said, having the Department of Defense Innovative Readiness Training program completing a project in Iowa is “definitely a first.”